Skip to content

-Help & Tips – get started with robotics and the Raspberry Pi
+Getting started with robotics and the Raspberry Pi

 On these pages, we will try and help you get started with robotics and continue your journey in developing remote-control and autonomous robots with the Raspberry Pi.

-Your first step – finding a kit
+First steps – finding a kit

 You may find, when building your robot, that you want to start with a kit you can buy off-the-shelf rather than assembling the parts yourself.
 Here are some suggested kits to help get you started on your robotics journey.